 Welcome to our Social Studies Page:

 Josie Helmuth-Rowe holds a Bachelor Degree from Philadelphia University in Business Administration, also a Masters of Education from LaSalle University.
-Social Studies and, Art, are the responsibilities currently held at Sloan School.
+Social Studies, Art as well as Special Education are the responsibilities currently held at Sloan School.

 You may find the information you are seeking on material/curriculum the students are learning through this page.
 I will update the information periodically in order for you to know the schedule the students are following as well as any upcoming projects etc..